pangyuteng/ghettogex/scratch/README.md

     above IV is more right, but still wrong, given 0DTE IV is mostly kept as industry (open/secret) sauce

++ [x] with pyvolib you can compute contract theo-price, and greeks with spot-volatility. also TESTING using theo-price to determine aggressor side, see `iv-compute-postgres.ipynb` for investigation.

+     9ab08dd...62d67ee

 + [ ] (for speed) make event_agg as hypertable and gex_strike and gex_net as materialize views.

 + [ ] compute next expiration gex_net,gex_strike seperatly.